Food Preservation & Safety

 Food Preservation Workshops

 In-person food preservation workshops can be offered on canning, drying, and freezing a variety of foods using current Extension-tested methods.
-If you would be interested in a workshop regarding a specific area of food preservation, please contact Chelsea Wunnicke, Richland County Human Development & Relationships Educator.
+If you would be interested in a workshop regarding a specific area of food preservation, please contact our office.

 Extension Richland County Food Preservation Services